-The EU and its Members made clear that the disconnection clause does not affect the rights of third parties.
-103
+The EU and its Members made clear that the disconnection clause does not affect the rights of third parties.117

 One could argue that post-Brexit, the disconnection clauses will simply no longer apply to the UK.
-As a non-EU state, the UK will become bound by the full range of obligations in the multilateral conventions, irrespective of any existing EU rules governing the subject.
-At the same time, the disconnection clauses seem to have created two separate sets of rules on the basis of which - in the words of Cremona - "the EC/EU and its Member States' are to be regarded as linked to each other rather than completely independent vis-à-vis other Parties."
-104 Also in this case, practice will reveal to what extent the UK can easily shift from one regime to the other.
-Ten years ago, the question was already raised "whether it will always be easy to draw a clear line between 'legal relations between EU Member States inter se', on the one hand, and their relations towards third states, on the other."
-105 Again, it may be difficult to disentangle the UK from the EU-regime and to change the relationship with its former fellow EU-members overnight.
-And, just like the above-mentioned distinction between EU-only and mixed agreements, also in this case differences will emerge between areas in which the Member
+As a non-EU State, the UK will become bound by the full range of obligations in the multilateral conventions, irrespective of any existing EU rules governing the subject, and in many cases UK compliance with these agreements may need to be based on domestic UK law, replacing the current EU rules.
+At the same time, the disconnection clauses seem to have created two separate sets of rules on the basis of which - in the words of Cremona - "the EC/EU and its Member States' are to be regarded as linked to each other rather than completely independent visà-vis other Parties."118 Also in this case, practice will reveal to what extent the UK can easily shift from one regime to the other.
+Ten years ago, the question was already raised "whether it will always be easy to draw a clear line between 'legal relations between EU Member States inter se', on the one hand, and their relations towards third States, on the other."119 Again, it may be difficult to disentangle the UK from the EU regime and to change the relationship with its former fellow EU Member States overnight.
+And, just like the above-mentioned distinction between EU-only and mixed agreements, also in this case differences will emerge between areas in which the Member States are still largely in control and areas that have become subject to (almost) complete harmonization.120